richardsuperrich/richardsuperrich.github.io/_posts/2021-01-20-Ues-Case-Assessment-Framework.md

 ## 2. An Example of AI & Analytics use case prioritization for telecoms clients ##

 There are many potential use cases for telecoms.
-I have listed some use cases I have engaged and prioritized them based on the assessment criteria.
+I have listed some use cases I have engaged and prioritized them based on the assessment criteria!

 ![use_case_assess1](/assets/use_case_assess.JPG)